CRClothier/book-corner/README.md

 - Click on the top right green "code" button.
 - On the dropdown menu, choose "download with zip" button.
 - After download, extract the zip file and you have the project running on your machine.
+- `cd` into the correct directory and `npm install` to intall dependecies.
+- Start the project in your browser using `npm start`.

 ## Authors